cloudability/json_extractor/README.md

 Pull out specific objects from a large JSON document by key without having to deserialize the whole object in to Ruby.

+**NOTE:** This gem only supports extracting objects from JSON documents.
+Strings, numbers, and arrays are not supported.
+Yet.

 ## Example

 Assume that you have a JSON document: